-Many manufacturers, such as breweries, limited wineries, distilleries and limited distilleries, also offer food and drink for on-premises consumption.
+Many manufacturers - such as breweries, limited wineries, distilleries and limited distilleries - also offer food and drink for on-premises consumption.
 The rules applicable to restaurant, retail dispenser and hotel licensees are likewise applicable to them.
-Specifically, indoor seating and activities in yellow counties is still not allowed.
-On-premises consumption of food and alcohol in green counties is permissible so long as the occupancy limitations, social distancing limitations and the other limitations set forth above are adhered to.
+Specifically, on-premises consumption of food and alcohol in green counties is permissible so long as the occupancy limitations, social distancing limitations and the other limitations set forth above are adhered to.
 In addition, sales of alcohol for on-premises consumption are only permissible as part of a larger transaction that includes a meal purchase by the customer or by a member of the customer's group.